Istanbul (film): Production

 Flynn was paid a reported £150,000 for the film, taking a flat salary instead of a percentage.
 All the money Flynn earned went to the payment of his debts.

-Flynn signed his contract on February 15, 1956 and filming began the following week.
+Flynn signed his contract on February 15, 1956, and filming began the following week.
 Some scenes were shot on location in Istanbul, Turkey.

 Flynn later wrote "I thought the film was to be made in Turkey, but it turned out I must go back to Hollywood In the States, people who saw me again on the screen said I looked dissipated.
 Great!
 I was tired of being called beautiful, as they had called me when I was younger."

 Cornell Borchers was already attached to the film when Flynn signed on.
-It was the second of two films Borchers made for Universal, the first being Never Say Goodbye; Universal were very big on hiring stars with international reputations at the time.)
+It was the second of two films Borchers made for Universal, the first being Never Say Goobye; Universal were very big on hiring stars with international reputations at the time.)

 Istanbul marked Peggy Knudsen's last film appearance.